melodyyangaws/sql-based-etl/README.md

 ```

-Build Arc docker image and push it to a container registry ECR.
+### Prepare deployment
 The following bash script will help you to prepare the deployment in your AWS account.
-After the execution, check your `deployment/environment.cfg` file, which should contain a correct envirnoment information.
+Check your `deployment/environment.cfg` file, once it is executed.
+It should contain the correct envirnoment information.
-NOTE: the `arc` ECR repository name is fixed, however, it can be changed.
-If that happens, don't forget to correct your ECR endpoints in [example ETL jobs](/source/example).
+The ECR repository name `arc` is fixed, however, it can be changed.
+Don't forget to correct your ECR endpoints in [example ETL jobs](/source/example) if you want to use a different ECR repo name.

 ```
 bash deployment/pull_and_push_ecr.sh <your_region> <your_account_number> 'arc'